 Yes!
 The Zipp raffle will work like in previous years – you compete in 10 events and you get in the raffle (racing twice in one event does not count as two events).
-So if you compete in the minimum of 10 out of the 13 events – you are in the raffle.
-Only the 13 races listed on the OVCX schedule count towards the raffle.
+So if you compete in the minimum of 10 out of the 14 events – you are in the raffle.
+Only the 14 races listed on the OVCX schedule count towards the raffle.
 Last year over 100 raffle prizes went out.
 Grand prizes for 2013 will be a Zipp 303 carbon disc wheelset, Capitol Bicycle steel or aluminum custom cross frame, and a pair of Zipp 40 alloy wheels.

 What’s this “Zipp Sponsored OVCX Athlete of the Week”?

-After each OVCX race weekend, we will award one male and one female racer the honor of “Zipp OVCX Athlete of the Week.”
-Each male and female Zipp OVCX Athlete of the Week will be provided one set of Zipp 303 tubulars to race on at the next OVCX event.
+After each OVCX race weekend, we will award one male and one female racer the “Zipp OVCX Athlete of the Week.”
 For the Zipp OVCX Athletes of the Week we are not necessarily looking at the winners …. but the most-improved, hardest working, loyal and good-spirited OVCX racers – those sorts of qualities.
 We’ll have consultants from each scene – Louisville, Lexington, Dayton, Indy, and Cincinnati help us make the call each week.